vinitkumar/vinitkumar.me/content/blog/implement-multi-way-sync-obsidian/index.md

 ---

 I love making notes in Obsidian.
 It's truly a Local-First Application.
-I love that it is free and doesn't keep you content hostage.
+I love that it is free and doesn't keep your content hostage.
 However, I many multiple Macs and keeping them in sync was becoming an issue.
 I didn't wanted to use DropBox or Google Drive and thought why not just automated it myself with some line of code.

 We only need few tools to implement: